Hiring Your Next Leader

 Challenge: How do you source and recruit new Executive talent, on a National scale, that targets the right personality traits and helps to build a candidate pool of future leaders within the organization?

-In parallel to the above efforts, we began sourcing candidates immediately – many of whom we had existing relationships with through our previous blog.
+In parallel to the above efforts, we began sourcing candidates immediately – many of whom we had existing relationships with through our previous blog, JobberTechTalk.
 Upon sourcing and pre-screening candidates, we presented them, in our Candidate Portal, to the current Executive in charge of the search for easy administration.

 Prior to the official launch of the search, key leadership was brought together to review the final job description and strategy.
 All gave a very excited approval to our approach.

-This solution is entirely project-based, not fee based, a key data point in the decision to use Jobber Group as opposed to a traditional Executive Search firm.
+This solution was entirely project-based, not fee-based, a key data point in the decision to use Jobber Group as opposed to a traditional Executive Search firm.

 Double Your Team Without Attrition